oscal-compass/compliance-trestle/docs/trestle_author.md

 Example usage for creation of the markdown:

-`trestle author ssp -f my_prof -yh /my_yaml_dir/header.yaml -s "ImplGuidance:Implied Guidance,ExpectedEvidence:Expected Evidence" -o my_ssp setup`
+`trestle author ssp-generate -p my_prof -y /my_yaml_dir/header.yaml -s "ImplGuidance:Implementation Guidance,ExpectedEvidence:Expected Evidence" -o my_ssp`

 In this example the catalog and profile have previously been imported into the trestle project directory, making sure to import the catalog using the name specified in the import href of the profile.
 Note that the path in the href is ignored.
 The yaml